nicklan/pnmixer/README.md

 PNMixer is a simple mixer application designed to run in your system tray.
-It integrates nicely into desktop environments that don't have a panel and therefore can't run a mixer applet.
-In particular it's been used quite a lot with tint2.
+It integrates nicely into desktop environments that don't have a panel that supports applets, and therefore can't run a mixer applet.
+In particular it's been used quite a lot with fbpanel and tint2, but should run fine in any system tray.

 PNMixer is a fork of [OBMixer](http://jpegserv.com/?page_id=282) with a number of additions.
 These include:

 - Volume adjustment with the scroll wheel
 - Select which ALSA device and channel to use